-In this three-part series I will be showing you the basics of creating a simple website using the Content Management System (CMS) WordPress.
-By using a CMS you can add and modify content to the the website directly in your browser even without any programming experience.
+In this three-part series, I will be showing you the basics of creating a simple website using the Content Management System (CMS) WordPress.
+By using a CMS you can add and modify content to the website directly in your browser even without any programming experience.

 WordPress is easily extended to support various types of websites.

 Part 3 Plugins: